perone/Pyevolve/docs/source/intro.rst

 Pyevolve can be executed on **Windows**, **Linux** and **Mac** platforms.

-.. note:: On the Mac platform, it's reported that *Pyevolve 0.5* can't enter on the
+.. note:: On the Mac platform, it's reported that *Pyevolve 0.5* can't enter the
           :term:`Interactive Mode`.

 Pyevolve can be executed under `Jython 2.5b1+ <http://www.jython.org>`_, but with some restrictions:
-   * You can't use some features like the *SQLite3* adapter to dump statistics and *graphs* (unless you install Matplotlib on Jython, but I think that still is not possible).
+   * You can't use some features like the *SQLite3* adapter to dump statistics and *graphs* (unless you install Matplotlib on Jython, but I think that still isn't possible).

 Pyevolve can be executed under `IronPython 2.x <http://www.codeplex.com/IronPython>`_, but with some restrictions:
    * You can't use some features like the *SQLite3* adapter to dump statistics and *graphs* (unless you install Matplotlib on Jython, but I think that still is not possible).
    * You must install a `zlib module <https://svn.sourceforge.net/svnroot/fepy/trunk/lib/zlib.py>`_ for IronPython.

-Pyevolve requires the follow modules:
+Pyevolve requires the following modules:

 * `Python 2.5+, v.2.6 is recommended <http://www.python.org>`_

 * **Optional, for graph plotting**: `Matplotlib 0.98.4+ <http://matplotlib.sourceforge.net/>`_
-     The matplotlib [#matplotlib]_ is required to plot the graphs.
+     Matplotlib [#matplotlib]_ is required to plot the graphs.

-* **Optional, for real-time statistics visualization**: `VPython <http://vpython.org/index.html>`_ The VPython [#vvpython]_ is required to see real-time statistics visualization.
+* **Optional, for real-time statistics visualization**: `VPython <http://vpython.org/index.html>`_ VPython [#vvpython]_ is required to see real-time statistics visualization.

 * **Optional, for drawing GP Trees**: `Pydot 1.0.2+ <http://code.google.com/p/pydot/>`_
-     The Pydot [#pydot]_ is used to plot the Genetic Programming Trees.
+     Pydot [#pydot]_ is used to plot the Genetic Programming Trees.

-* **Optional, for MySQL DB Adapter**: `MySQL for Python <http://sourceforge.net/projects/mysql-python/>`_ The MySQL [#mysqldb]_ is used by the MySQL DB Adapter.
+* **Optional, for MySQL DB Adapter**: `MySQL for Python <http://sourceforge.net/projects/mysql-python/>`_ MySQL-python [#mysqldb]_ is used by the MySQL DB Adapter.

 .. rubric:: Footnotes